Noorjahan153/W2Task4/README.md

 😵 Problem:

-On your laptop → works
-On server → doesn’t work
+On your laptop → works, On server → doesn’t work

 Because: